 What we offer

 At Eco Plastic Wood we offer a bespoke service, where all measurements and styles can be tailored to your specifications.
-All our products are recycled out of plastic waste and transformed into beautiful pieces of garden furniture.
-We have a range of plastic wood sheds, so why not browse through our product range to find out more.
+All our products are recycled from plastic waste and transformed into beautiful pieces of garden furniture.
+We have a range of plastic wood sheds, so why not browse through our product range to find your new garden storage solution?
 Focus on maintaining your gardens and not your sheds with Eco Plastic Wood.